GluuFederation/docs-oxd-prod/3.1.2/sources/plugin/wordpress/index.md

 To use Google as the OP, you will need to obtain a Client ID and Secret at Google.
 To generate your `client_id` and `client_secret` at Google use the redirect uri: `https://<hostname>/index.php?option=oxdOpenId`.

+Once you have a Client ID and Secret, navigate to the plugin interface in WordPress and enter `https://accounts.google.com` as the OP host.
+Add the other required values and click register.
+Upon submitting two new fields will be displayed where the Client ID and Secret can be entered.
+Add those values and submit the configuration.

 ## Support
 Please report technical issues and suspected bugs on our [support page](https://support.gluu.org).
 If you do not already have an account on Gluu Support, you can login and create an account using the same credentials you created when you registered for your oxd license.